Using AIRR Community Reference Sets with MiXCR

 9606.IGH_VDJ

-Log in to the container, mounting the current local directory as /data.
+Log in to the container, mounting the current local directory as /work.

 From Linux using Docker: